BelarusRussiaUkraine

 NOTE from REI: IMPORTANT INFORMATION

-Recent changes at the Chinese consulate in Beijing were reported as of 12 April 2004.
+Changes at the Chinese consulate in Beijing were reported beginning 12 April 2004.
 According to information received privately and postings on the TT, this consulate will no longer process Russian visas for anyone except Chinese passport holders and those with Chinese residence permits.
 Reportedly Monkeyshrine, a Chinese company that sells tickets for the TransSiberian route, now sends all its visa requests to the consulate in Hong Kong.

 Note that so far, the webpage of the Russian embassy in China does NOT reflect these changes in policy.
 And reportedly, the situation in Ulan Bator, Mongolia is also difficult.